pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/karabiner-elements.md

     - Added a "Clear user variables" button to EventViewer.
 (Thanks to @BarakXYZ)
 - 🐛 Bug Fixes
     - Fixed an issue where reordering in Complex Modifications and Profiles didn't work properly when dragging while scrolling.
+- ⚡️ Improvements
+    - Changed to call `exit` instead of `abort` to suppress crash reports when a fatal error prevents CFRunLoop from running in background processes.